MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 ![tube_display](gshpic2.jpg)

-Pins 3-5 are connected internally at a near short (.5 ohms) Pins 1-6 are also connected interally at a near short (.5 ohms) pin 7 is NC
+Pins 3-5 are connected internally at a near short (.5 ohms) Pins 1-6 are also connected interally at a near short (.5 ohms) (filament with oxide coating - produces shotnoise) pin 7 is NC
 Pins 2 and 4 are connected to the sleave of the filament.

+Pin 1,6 - 12Vdc @ 1A (Filament)
+Pin 2,4 - NC
+Pin 3 - 0V , 195vdc boost converter
+Pin 5 - NC
+Pin 7 - 10KvAc strike rail , and Ne+LDR custom HV octocoupler

 # How the GSH-2 works
 Pins 1-6 (filament) is heated at 12V 1.08A (DC) and turns red hot, the filament is covered in an oxide layer which when heated boils off electrons via thermionic emission.